-- 11.3.8 The concept of Lifetime Homes applies to new housing development proposals to ensure that they are accessible and adaptable throughout the lifetime of occupiers.
+- 11.3.7 In March 2015, the Government introduced a national Starter Homes exception site policy to provide more discounted homes for young first time buyers.
+The exception site policy enables planning permission to be granted for Starter Homes on underused or unviable industrial and commercial land which has not been currently identified for housing development.
+The policy also encourages local planning authorities not to seek section 106 affordable housing or tariff-style contributions that would otherwise apply.
+Where planning applications for Starter Homes come forward on such exception sites, the NPPG states they should be approved unless the local planning authority can demonstrate that there are overriding conflicts with the NPPF that cannot be mitigated. - 11.3.8 The concept of Lifetime Homes applies to new housing development proposals to ensure that they are accessible and adaptable throughout the lifetime of occupiers.
 New homes that are designed as Lifetime Homes will be convenient for most occupiers, including wheelchair users and disabled people, without the necessity for substantial alterations.
 In March 2015, the Government introduced a new approach for the setting of technical standards for new housing (which is referred to as the New National Technical Standards) to govern the design and increase the supply of accessible and adaptable homes. - 11.3.9 It is not considered that there is a need for separate policies for Starter Homes and Lifetime Homes as there is clear national policy guidance in place. - 11.3.10 Guidance on the size of new housing is included in the NPPG.
 This sets out that where a local planning authority wishes to require an internal space standard they should, after demonstrating a need, do so in accordance with the Nationally Described Standards.
 In order to introduce these standards local planning authorities will need to provide evidence demonstrating a need in their area and consider the viability of the requirements. - 11.3.11 It is not currently proposed to include a policy on Space Standards in the Local Planning Document although the importance of the national space standards is recognised.
 The size of dwellings granted planning permission has not been collected previously so that it is not considered that there is sufficient information at present regarding the need for the standard across the Borough or the impact on the viability of schemes.
-This will be considered through a review of the Local Plan or the preparation of a Supplementary Planning Document.
+This will be considered through a review of the Local Plan.

 - ACS Policy 2: The Spatial Strategy

 - ACS Policy 8: Housing Size, Mix and Choice

 - LPD Policy 33: Residential Density

-- LPD Policy 38: Specialist Accommodation
+- LPD Policy 39: Specialist Accommodation

-- LPD Policy 39: Housing Development on Unallocated Sites
+- LPD Policy 40: Housing Development on Unallocated Sites

-- LPD Policy 40: Live Work Units
+- LPD Policy 41: Live Work Units

-- LPD Policy 41: Self Build and Custom Homes
+- LPD Policy 42: Self Build and Custom Homes

 Indicator Target Collection

-No Monitoring of completions and through the
+Type, size and tenure of new No target Monitoring of completions

-housing development target Local Housing Need update
+housing development and through the Local

+Housing Need update